imarc/mill4-wp-starter-theme/README.md

 To register a Gutenberg block in your theme, follow these steps:

 1. **Create a Gutenberg Block Class**:
    Create a new class for your Gutenberg block.
-This class should extend the `Block` class provided by the theme.
+This class should extend the `Block` class provided by Millyard.
 It should live in the `app/Blocks` directory and use the `RegistersBlock` attribute.
 For example:

    ```php
     <?php